solana-foundation/developer-content/content/guides/getstarted/setup-local-development.md

 <Callout title="Updating the Solana CLI">

-In the future, you can use the Solana CLI to update itself based on which latest version is available: `solana-install update`
+In the future, you can use the Solana CLI to update itself based on which latest version is available: `agave-install update`

+> Agave is the validator client from [Anza](https://www.anza.xyz/), formerly
+> known as Solana Labs validator client.

 </Callout>